bernecky/apex/TestsForNow/benchmksAPL/README.md

   * `check-sac2c-feature-support.cmake` contains a collection of macros/functions
     which check for supported features in `sac2c`.
-The results are intended to be exposed via the generated `config.h` file, but may also affect whether or not certain build options can be used.
+The results are intended to be exposed via the generated `config.h` file.

   * `build-sac2c-module.cmake` provides macros to create targets to build SaC modules (with dependency resolution provided by `resolve-sac2c-dependencies.cmake`)